Skip to content

 2. Deactivate an existing user — deactivated users no longer count toward the seat total.

-• All data, agents, and configuration remain intact.
+• Nothing is lost.
+All data, agents, groups, and configuration stay intact.
+Enter a new key and everything reactivates instantly.

 This is the canonical list of features that require an active Pinchy Enterprise license.
 Any feature documented elsewhere with an Enterprise badge or a "Enterprise feature" callout maps to one of the rows below.